Can I Get a Federal Job With a DUI? Gov Background Check Rules

 How Long Does a Federal Job Background Check Take?

-How long does a federal background check take?
+What’s the duration of a federal background screening?
 It can depend.
 Federal job background checks are some of the most thorough of any background check, and consequently, they tend to take far longer than most background checks.
 Since most background checks are name-based they can be completed in just a few days as the search itself is nearly instantaneous.
 This is not the case with a fingerprint-based background check.

 Fingerprints must first be gathered by an agency that will send them to the FBI, this alone will add days to the process in some cases.
 After this, the fingerprints must be put into the FBI database before they are run through the various criminal databases.
 Even with fingerprints being gathered electronically in most cases, the process will still take up to two weeks at a minimum.